 Grace Lindsay pointed out that:

 […] when the results were first coming out that trained convolutional neural networks are good predictors of activity in the visual system some people had the attitude of “that’s not interesting because obviously anything that does vision well will look like the brain”

 What’s interesting is that we now have architectures that solve object recognition which are very different from CNNs, namely visual transformers (ViT).
-They are architecturally different from brains, and they while they perform well on ImageNet, they underperform in predicting single neuron responses.
+They are architecturally different from brains, and while they perform well on ImageNet, they underperform in predicting single-neuron responses.
 So now we have a clear example of a disconnect between ImageNet performance and similarity to the brain, and that strengthens the claim that core object recognition is like a CNN.

 So on the one hand, the data from BrainScore says that CNNs are the best models of core object recognition, yet there are pretty stark ways in which early visual processing is unlike a CNN, some of which I’ve mentioned already, others which have been highlighted in Grace Lindsay’s excellent review.

 Does that mean we should ignore Brain-Score?
 No!
 I really like Brain-Score – I wish there were many more Brain-Score-like leaderboards!
-Comparing on lots of datasets prevents cherry picking – there is robustness in the meta-analytic approach.
+Comparing on lots of datasets prevents cherry-picking – there is robustness in the meta-analytic approach.
 What I’m excited about is the possibility of Brain-Scores – a constellation of leaderboards that benchmark different models according to rules which match on modeler’s interests.
-I’ve been involved in proto-community-benchmark efforts like the neural prediction challenge and spikefinder before, and the technological barriers to run such a leaderboard have been lowered by commoditized cloud infra.
+I’ve been involved in proto-community-benchmark efforts like the neural prediction challenge and spikefinder before, and the technological barriers to running such a leaderboard have been lowered by commoditized cloud infra.
 The value proposition is also becoming clearer, and I am excited to see more of these efforts pop up.